havardtl/coco/README.md

 Details of implementation and example of use can be found in the following paper.
 Please cite if you use this program.
 Lindholm et al. (June 2020).
 "Developmental pathways regulate cytokine-driven effector and feedback responses in the intestinal epithelium". bioRxiv.
 DOI/URL: https://doi.org/10.1101/2020.06.19.160747

-Use at your own risk.
-This repository is not actively maintained, but you are welcome to open an issue and I might look at it.

 ## Installation
 It is recommended to install dependencies with conda.
 I had success with python 3.8 using the following commands: